yuandi42/dotfiles/README.md

    session.
 Those kinds of daemons are rare, but they exist, such as [darkman service](https://gitlab.com/WhyNotHugo/darkman).

-The first type of services should hanlded by your system-wide user services manager.
+The first type of services should handled by your system-wide user services manager.
 For systemd guys, here is systemd user instance.
 For systemd-haters, here is chimera linux's
 [turnstile project](https://github.com/chimera-linux/turnstile), as well as a